ucsc-binf-club/Command-Line-Turorial/README.md

 Another useful command might be the `cp` command.
 As you might have guessed, it stands for copy and works very similarly to the other commands we have covered previously.

+### Viewing Files

+How can we take a look at files within the terminal?
+There are a couple main commands to use.
+Of course, you can open up whatever you want in your text editor.
+In addition to that we have the `head` and `tail` commands.
+By default `head` will print the *first* 10 lines of whatever file you want, whereas `tail` will print the *last* 10 lines of the file.
+These commands are very useful for taking a peak into longer files.